 If you are blind, we will deduct any part of your earned income that you spend to be able to work (such as for transportation, taxes, or special equipment) from the amount of income we use to figure your SSI benefit.
 The expense does not have to be related to your blindness.

-If you are blind or have a disability, you may set up a plan to set aside income or resources to meet expenses for reaching an employment goal.
+If you are blind or have a disability, you may set up a plan to set aside income or resources to meet expenses for reaching a work goal.
 You may also exclude part of your ineligible spouse’s income and resources.

 If you are a child living with your parent(s), you may also exclude part of your parents' income and resources.

-Unlike impairment-related work expenses, you may use a PASS to exclude unearned income and resources as well as earned income and use that money to meet the expenses of reaching your occupational goal.
+Unlike impairment-related work expenses, you may use a PASS to exclude unearned income and resources as well as earned income and use that money to meet the expenses of reaching your work goal.

 We do not count income or resources set aside under a PASS when figuring the SSI benefit amount.
-Usually, you cannot use your SSI payment to pay the expenses necessary to reach your occupational goal.
-This is because you need the SSI to pay ordinary living expenses.
+You cannot use your SSI payment to pay the expenses necessary to reach your work goal.
+This is because you must use the SSI to pay ordinary living expenses.

 You can use a PASS to establish,maintain, or increase SSI benefits.

 |See the SSI Spotlight on Plans to Achieve Self-Support] (PASS).|